How to make Rochelle salt piezoelectric crystal

 Next we turn the potassium bitartrate (cream of tartar) and the sodium carbonate into potassium sodium tartrate (Rochelle salt, NaKC4H4O6).

 Step 1.
-Put at most 200 grams (7 oz) of cream of tartar into 250 milliliter (one cup) of water.
+As shown in the photo below, put at most 200 grams (7 oz) of cream of tartar into 250 milliliter (one cup) of water.
 Stir it so that the cream of tartar particles are suspended in the water, i.e. not settled in the bottom.

 The container should be able to hold at least 500 milliliters (two cups.)
 The reason for this is that when you put the sodium carbonate in the water in step 4 below, the solution will bubble up and you need room for it to do so without overflowing.
 If you're using different quantities than I'm using here, oversize your container appropriately.